Honest Pros and Cons of Living in Chicago From a Local

 Fun fact: It’s urine, by the way.
 That smell is urine.

-San Diego had a bus system, but I never wrapped my head around where those buses went.
+San Diego had a bus system, but I never understood where those buses went.
 There was also a trolley, I guess.
 It was just easier to drive around there, and I hated that.

 Driving often means looking for parking, which in turn means parallel parking, which I’ve yet to master.